NMFS-RADFish/radfish/docs/developer-documentation/building-your-application/development-life-cycle.md

 **Additional Notes**

-- The **`@trussworks/react-uswds`** package is a requirement for this component to ensure proper styling and functionality.
-This package is included by default.
+- The **`@trussworks/react-uswds`** package is required to ensure proper styling and functionality.
+This package is included by default, so you do not need to import it.
 - Custom CSS can be applied for further customization.

-##Resources
+## Resources

 By integrating the [header](https://trussworks.github.io/react-uswds/?path=/docs/components-header--basic-header) components into your React application, you can create a professional and responsive UI with minimal effort.
 The **`Layout`** and **`HeaderNav`** components work together to provide a structured and navigable interface, enhancing the overall user experience.